-Dr. Mark P. Leondires, Medical Director and lead infertility doctor with Reproductive Medicine Associates of Connecticut (RMA of CT), is board-certified in both Obstetrics and Gynecology and Reproductive Endocrinology and Infertility.
+Dr. Mark P. Leondires, Founder of Gay Parents To Be and medical director of Reproductive Medicine Associates of Connecticut (RMA of Connecticut), is board-certified in both Obstetrics and Gynecology and Reproductive Endocrinology and Infertility.

 Dr. Cynthia Murdock is a staff physician and a fertility specialist in Reproductive Medicine at RMA.
-She is board-certified in Obstetrics and Gynecology and in Reproductive Endocrinology and Infertility.
-Dr. Murdock earned a BA in biology from Cornell University and an MD from Creighton University School of Medicine where she graduated magna cum laude.
-She completed her residency at Creighton University Medical Center where she was named Berlex Best Teaching Resident.
+She is board-certified in Obstetrics and Gynecology and in Reproductive Endocrinology and Infertility, and treats many of our Moms To Be through Gay Parents To Be.

 Dr. Murdock is a member of the American Society for Reproductive Medicine and the Society for Reproductive Endocrinology and Infertility, as well as a Fellow of the American College of Obstetrics and Gynecology.
 Dr. Murdock was previously an assistant clinical professor at Creighton University School of Medicine and a staff physician with Reproductive Health Specialists at Nebraska Methodist Hospital.
 She has also served as an Assistant Professor of OB-GYN at the National Naval Medical Center and Walter Reed Army Medical Center.

-Our resident physician assistant, Diana D’Amelio, RPA, serves multiple functions at the Norwalk and Danbury offices of Reproductive Medicine Associates of Connecticut.
-As a clinician, she sees patients and performs physicals and procedures like endometrial biopsies, ultrasounds, and saline sonograms.
+As a clinician, Diana sees patients and performs physicals and procedures like endometrial biopsies, ultrasounds, and saline sonograms.
 She also oversees the third party reproduction program, which includes donor eggs, gestational carriers, and intended parents.
-Finally, she is the team leader in the Danbury office.
+Finally, she is the team leader in the Danbury office of RMA of Connecticut.
 Diana received her undergraduate degree in biology from Cornell University and completed the Surgeon’s Assistant Program at Cornell University Medical College.
 She has practiced in the field of infertility since 1993.

-Speer earned his Bachelor of Science in Medical Cytogenetic Technology from the University of Connecticut School of Allied Health Professions and then went on to earn his Master of Science in Human Genetics from Sarah Lawrence College.
 His career started as a lab technician conducting genetic research and testing.
 In addition to working with patients for more than 20 years, Speer has been a professor and was the Associate Director of the Joan H. Marks Graduate Program In Human Genetics at Sarah Lawrence College in Bronxville, NY.
-Outside of the office, Speer keeps busy as a father of four children.
+Outside of the office, Speer keeps busy as a father of four children

-Nora Bolger is nurse manager of the Third Party Reproduction program at RMACT.
+Nora Bolger is nurse manager of the Third Party Reproduction program, helping Gay Parents To Be build their families.
 She began her specialty in reproductive endocrinology at RMA of NY in 2004.
 Her hospital experience was obtained at NYU Medical Center and Methodist Hospital in Brooklyn where she worked in the newborn nursery and provided postpartum care and lactation teaching.

 Nora’s areas of clinical interest are women’s health, integrative and Chinese medicine.
 She received her BA and a Masters in Health Advocacy from Sarah Lawrence College.
 She received her BSN from the College of New Rochelle, where she was a member of Sigma Theta Tau, the nursing honor society.